 1. Applications and Registrations for EU Trade Marks and Designs filed by 31 December 2020

-UK registrations corresponding to trade marks and designs granted protection at the EU IPO (including granted designations under the International Trade Mark and Designs systems) by 31 December 2020 have been automatically generated (“Cloned UK registrations”).
+UK registrations corresponding to trade marks and designs granted protection at the EU IPO (including granted designations under the International Trade Mark and Designs systems) by 31 December 2020 have been automatically generated (“Cloned UK registrations”), except in the case of applications for EU designs which had their publication deferred beyond 31 December 2020.
 We will be writing to our clients again shortly with full details of their Cloned UK registrations deriving from EU rights.

-Applications for EU Trade Marks and Designs (including designations of the EU under the International System administered by WIPO) which were filed by 31 December 2020 though not granted protection by that date will give rise to corresponding UK applications (“Cloned UK applications”) with the same filing/priority date as the EU application/designation only if a request is filed with the UK IPO before 30 September 2021 and the relevant application fee is paid to the UK IPO.
+Applications for EU Trade Marks and Designs (including designations of the EU under the International System administered by WIPO) which were filed by 31 December 2020 though not granted protection by that date, or applications for Registered Community Designs which had their publication deferred beyond that date, will give rise to corresponding UK applications (“Cloned UK applications”) with the same filing/priority date as the EU application/designation only if a request is filed with the UK IPO before 30 September 2021 and the relevant application fee is paid to the UK IPO.
 We have written to clients for whom we are handling pending applications/designations for EU Trade Marks and Designs with details as to the desirability, cost and procedure for obtaining a Cloned UK application.

 2. Unregistered Design Rights